 Cognitive Growth

-Engaging your baby in age-appropriate activities stimulates their brain development.
-Simple actions like talking, singing, and reading to your baby can boost their language skills and cognitive abilities.
-Provide safe toys that encourage exploration and problem-solving.
+Age-appropriate and interactive play is designed to develop their brain.
+Small things, like talking, singing and reading to your baby, can enhance their language development and cognitive skills.
+Provide safe toys for exploration and problem-solving.

-Tummy time is essential for strengthening your baby’s neck, shoulders, and core muscles.
-Start with short sessions a few times a day, gradually increasing the duration as your baby becomes more comfortable.
-Ensure your baby has ample opportunities to move and explore in a safe environment.
+Tummy time helps strengthen your baby’s neck, shoulders and core muscles.
+Begin with brief sessions several times a day, slowly extending the duration as your baby adjusts.
+Make sure your baby has lots of time and a safe place to move and explore.

 Emotional and Social Growth